kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 * Another place would be a PV, but users can't edit it.

 Reason for `MountOption` as the new default:
 * Current telemetry numbers from OpenShift show that only a small number of clusters would be broken by this change.
-See [risks and mitigations](#risks-and-mitigations) for more details.
+See [risks and mitigations](#risks-and-mitigations) for numbers.

 To sum it up from a different perspective, we propose that kubelet mounts a Pod's volume with `-o context=XYZ` when *all* these conditions are met:
 * Pod has `Pod.Spec.SecurityContext.SELinuxChangePolicy: MountOption` or `null` and `SELinuxMount` feature gate is enabled.